 When construction businessman Florentino Pérez was elected as president of Real Madrid in 2000 he was determined to turn the team into the perfect money making machine.
 Iconic players were sold off and foreign stars brought in, no matter the cost or even if their position was already filled; anyone who had just won an award and was all the rage in the sports press had. to. be. in Real.
 No exceptions.
 This in itself wasn't a bad thing: indeed, Real won La Liga and the Champions League twice under his helm between 2000 and 2003.
 The actual disaster came when Pérez decided to let coach (and lifelong Real man) Vicente del Bosque's contract run out without renewal in 2003 and bring in Manchester United's assistant coach Carlos Queiroz as his replacement.
 Rumors said that Pérez had done this mainly as a marketing ploy, the Harrison Ford lookalike Queiroz being more suited in his mind to lead a team with the likes of Beckham, Figo and Zidane than the charmless, quiet walrus-like Del Bosque could ever be.
 Needless to say, Queiroz had not the experience to lead a team as big as Real Madrid, let alone one with as many egos as Pérez had collected, and the team took an immediate nosedive.
 Real was eliminated by Monaco in the Champions quarter-finals, lost the Copa del Rey to just-ascended Zaragoza and finished fourth in La Liga after a record of five consecutive defeats in the five last matches.
 Real would go then through 8 coaches in six years and disappointing result after disappointing result until José Mourinho took the helm in 2010.
 The same year that walrus-like Del Bosque's Spain beat Queiroz's Portugal in the second round and went on to win The World Cup for the first time in his country's history.

-The NBA has been widely accused of this under soon-to-be-former commissioner David Stern's tenure.
-He was accused of rigging the 1985 Draft Lottery to ensure Patrick Ewing, the top draft pick, went to New York.
-The 90s Chicago Bulls dynasty was widely believed to get favorable calls from the referees in order to ensure success for Michael Jordan.
-That accusation has spread to later teams, including the current Miami Heat note although the 2011 season would be a pretty big rebuttal to these claims, as the Heat not only lost those Finals but did so to the Dallas Mavericks, whose owner, Mark Cuban, had long had a war of words with Stern and the early-2000s Los Angeles Lakers, for whom the 2002 Western Conference finals were allegedly rigged by the referees to ensure that the Lakers, who are in a larger media market than their opponents, the Sacramento Kings, went to the NBA Finals.
+The NBA was widely accused of this under former commissioner David Stern's tenure.
+He was accused of rigging the 1985 Draft Lottery to ensure that Patrick Ewing, the top draft pick, went to the New York Knicks.
+The '90s Chicago Bulls dynasty was widely believed to get favorable calls from the referees in order to ensure success for Michael Jordan.
+That accusation has spread to later teams, including the current Miami Heat and the early 2000s Los Angeles Lakers, for whom the 2002 Western Conference Finals were allegedly rigged by the referees to ensure that the Lakers, who are in a larger media market than their opponents, the Sacramento Kings, went to the NBA Finals.

 The NHL's Gary Bettman is booed in every single arena he walks into.
 EVERY.
 SINGLE.
 ONE.
-During his tenure, he has brought about 3 lockouts, one cancelling the entire season and the others cancelling half, and has continuously defended franchises like the Florida Panthers and Phoenix Coyotes, whose home arenas are eternally empty.
-This becomes even more puzzling when, after his numerous other cash grabs, he never noticed how moving another such team from Atlanta to hockey-hungry Winnipeg resulted in the franchise receiving a MASSIVE revenue increase.
+During his tenure, he has brought about three lockouts, one cancelling the entire season and the others cancelling half, and has continuously defended franchises like the Florida Panthers and Arizona Coyotes, whose home arenas are eternally empty, when numerous cities in Canada, and to a lesser extent the Northern U.S., could easily support a hockey team and are really desperate for an NHL franchise (Quebec City is the glaring example, but Hamilton, Saskatoon, and Seattle are also open markets).
+This becomes even more puzzling when, after his numerous other cash grabs, he never seemed to notice how moving another such team from Atlanta to hockey-hungry Winnipeg resulted in the franchise receiving a massive revenue increase.
 Said move also brought about criticism of the administration when Winnipeg were kept in the Southeast Division for two years, with many blaming the Jets missing the playoffs-especially in their first year-on the tiring travel schedule brought about by this.